thomashefele/ExVivoOrganDataCapture/README.md

 # DTK Data Collection Project
-Contributors: Alborz Feizi, Kat Nurminsky, Greg Tietjen, Owen Richfield, Thomas Hefele
+Contributors: Alborz Feizi, Katherine Nurminsky, Gregory Tietjen, Owen Richfield, Thomas Hefele

 A tool for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions, this software can be utilized for various projects in healthcare, such as:
 - Creating digital twins of organs
 - Analyzing hemodynamics and vascular leak in organs
+- Whole organ isolation for studies of therapeutic effects on specific organs

 Features: